 If you desire to voluntarily terminate employment, you are requested to give notice at least fourteen (14) days in advance of your final day of work.
-In the case of an emergency, a shorter period may be agreed upon between you and your supervisor.
-If you are on-call and have not worked for a two-month period, your employment will be considered terminated unless special arrangements are made.
+Employees who provide and work their fourteen (14) day notice will qualify to receive any unused Earned Leave on their final paycheck.
+In the case of an emergency, a shorter period may be agreed upon between you and your supervisor and Administrator.
+If you have not worked for a 60 day period and are not considered a temporary or seasonal employee, your employment will be considered terminated unless special arrangements have been made.
 Remember that CCP is an at-will employer, so you have the right to terminate your employment at any time and CCP has the same right.